-In 1818, the University was dissolved and its tradition continued by the University of Bonn.
-In 1972, the new university, the Gesamthochschule Duisburg, opened its doors with full academic status, including doctorates and habilitation.
+In 1818, the university was dissolved and its tradition continued by the University of Bonn.
+In 1972, the new university, the comprehensive university Duisburg, opened its doors with full academic status, including doctorates and habilitation.
 From the very outset, engineering science has been an important part of teaching and research.
 At the beginning of 2003, the University of Duisburg and the University of Essen merged to become the University of Duisburg-Essen, giving the faculty two campuses instead of one.

 Important dates of the recent history